 1) What are the effects of segregation (economic, social, psychological, and political) on the people living in the urban ghetto?
 Use examples from at least 3 books we have read

 2) What are the historical causes of racial segregation and isolation in the housing market in the 20th century U.S.?
 Use examples from at least 3 books we have read.
-[We had a question like this on the midterm, so this one will *not* be on the final]

 3) In William Julius Wilson’s Declining Significance of Race, he argued that racial discrimination had become less important in the U.S. after Civil Rights.
 Is race truly less important now than it was 50 years ago?
 Cite the arguments of Massey and Denton, and Oliver and Shapiro, and Michelle Alexander.